zeyneddinoz/tubebend/README.md

 📄 The dataset is shared for preview/research purposes.
 The license will be added later.

-To see 3D geometry files as well, please click on: https://zenodo.org/records/18458823
+**To see 3D geometry files as well, please click on:** https://zenodo.org/records/18458823

-## References
-[1] Borchmann, L., Schneider, D., and Engel, B. "*Design of a fuzzy controller to prevent wrinkling during rotary draw bending*" (2021).

 ## To cite this dataset:
 ```python